Hifeoluwa14/Data-Analysis-Project-Using-Python/README.md

 - *Goalkeepers (GK)*: Reflexes, diving, handling, gk positioning.

 ## *Recommendations*
-1. **Clubs should also target Underpaid Players**: Players with high value but low wage—these could be cost-effective signings.
+1. **Clubs should target Underpaid Players**: Players with high value but low wage—these could be cost-effective signings.
 2. **Position-Specific Training**: Coaches should focus on key attributes for each role to maximize player performance.
 3. **Negotiate Better Contracts**: Players with high overall_rating but below-average wages should leverage their market value in contract talks.
 4. **Clubs should invest in Young Talents**: Players with high potential but low wages can provide long-term value.